-- A. Appropriate facilities shall be maintained so as to insure that storage does not damage inventory.
+- A. Appropriate facilities shall be maintained so as to insureensure that storage does not damage inventory.
 Storage areas shall have adequate space and appropriate racks.
-Parts should be stored in a manner that will preclude damage. - B. Distributors that engage in aircraft/component maintenance, as well as part sales, shall secure the storage area to prevent unauthorized access. - C. Distributors that deal in non-aircraft related activities including non-aircraft part sales, shall segregate the aircraft function from other functions in a manner that will preclude supplying unapproved materials for aircraft material. - D. The distributor shall have a system in place to segregate and identify serviceable from unserviceable parts in a manner that will control the issuance of those parts.
+Parts should be stored in a manner that will preclude damage. - B. Distributors that engage in aircraft/component maintenance, as well as part sales, shall secure the storage area to prevent unauthorized access. - C. Distributors that deal in non-aircraft related activities including non-aircraft part sales, shall segregate the aircraft function from other functions in a manner that will preclude supplying unapproved materials for aircraft material. - C. Aircraft parts, and parts that could be reasonably assumed to be sold for aircraft use, shall be segregated from non-aircraft parts. - D. The distributor shall have a system in place to segregate and identify serviceable from unserviceable parts in a manner that will control the issuance of those parts.